victorchu/algorithms/README.md

 # algorithms

-Some top algorithms written in Python3.
+Top algorithms implemented in Python3.
+Some are implemented in Java as well.